-Exhaust gas cleaning technology (scrubber) installation requires expensive upfront investment and can require long periods of inactivity for a vessel.
-Scrubbers enable vessels to consume cheaper, high-sulfur fuel oil (HSFO) beyond 2020, however they do not remove NOx, CO2, and particulate matter.
+Exhaust gas cleaning technology (scrubber) installation requires an expensive upfront investment and can require long periods of inactivity for a vessel.
+Scrubbers enable vessels to consume cheaper, high-sulfur fuel oil (HSFO) beyond 2020, however, they do not remove NOx, CO2, and particulate matter.
 For this reason, they are not a viable solution for future IMO regulations.
 The installation of scrubbing technology has gained momentum as the prices of crude oil and bunker fuel have risen during 2018.

-Shippers should expect the cost of scrubber installation to be accounted for within carriers’ surcharges as a means of recovering their capital expenditures, even though the cost of HSFO is anticipated to be be considerably lower than low-sulfur means of compliance.
+Shippers should expect the cost of scrubber installation to be accounted for within carriers’ surcharges as a means of recovering their capital expenditures, even though the cost of HSFO is anticipated to be considerably lower than low-sulfur means of compliance.

 3. Use LNG as an Alternative Fuel

 The world’s leading LNG suppliers are working to expand their bunkering capacity to major markets, but existing infrastructure remains limited and will take years to obtain a significant market share.
 Adoption does have the propensity to pay out in the long-run, however, as LNG consumption has been shown to significantly reduce SOx, NOx, CO2, and particulate matter emissions compared to oil-based marine fuels.
 LNG and other alternatives will become more attractive as the IMO begins to set aggressive CO2 targets in the near future.

 Shippers can expect increased costs associated with the less accessible and more expensive fuel.
 In the long run, however, costs will remain more insulated as regulations continue to change.